London St Paul's Cathedral Tickets: how to buy and prices

 - Crypt It is another attraction of the visit.
 In this crypt lie key figures of British history such as Winston Churchill, Admiral Nelson, Duke Wellington, Christopher Wren, Florence Nightingale and Alexander Fleming.
 In addition, remains of the temples prior to Christopher Wren's current project of 1666 are preserved.

 - Facade: Both before and after your visit I recommend that you sit in front of the facade and look carefully at its towers and sculptures.
 One of its peculiarities is the clock, with a diameter of five meters, dating from the late nineteenth century.

 - Nave: As soon as you enter the Saint Paul Cathedral, you will be surprised by its high ceilings.
 I recommend that you stop your look at the many frescoes of the temple.
 It also highlights the high altar of 1958 and the choir located in the center of the nave.
 In addition, Saint Paul's Cathedral houses the largest organ in the United Kingdom.
-It was installed at the end of the 17th century and has a total of 7,189 pipes.
+It was installed in the late seventeenth century and has a total of 7,189 pipes.

 If after your visit to St. Paul's Cathedral you are looking to see the city from other observatories, do not hesitate to go up to The Shard or London Eye.
 In the posts views from The Shard or views from the London Eye you have more details of both viewpoints.

 What are the opening hours of St. Paul's Cathedral?

 The opening hours of St Paul's Cathedral are from Monday to Saturday from 8:30 am to 4:30 pm, although the visit to the dome has a shorter schedule, from 9:30 am to 4:15 pm.
 I recommend that you go first thing in the morning and start the visit in the nave when it is still not very crowded, to go up to the dome an hour later when they allow access.

 How much time do you need to visit St. Paul's Cathedral?